Why the widespread revolutions of 1848 failed

-The year 1848 witnessed a wave of revolutions that swept across Europe like wildfire.
-During this year, the continent was engulfed in political and social turmoil, that aimed to challenge the long-established monarchies.
+The year 1848 witnessed a sudden wave of political revolutions that swept across Europe like wildfire.
+During this year, the continent was engulfed in turmoil, as the common people cried out for constitutional reforms in their lands, as well as economic relief and national unification.

-In many cities, citizens rose up against oppressive regimes, demanding greater freedoms and national unity.
-Amid the unrest, the French monarchy fell, the German states faced fierce opposition from conservative forces, and the Austrian Empire feared that their empire would fracture along ethnic lines.
+At one point, the unrest led to the fall of the French monarchy, while the German states faced fierce opposition from conservative forces, and the Austrian Empire feared that its empire would fracture along ethnic lines.

-Ultimately, however, the Revolutions of 1848, despite their initial promise, were swiftly suppressed.
+Ultimately, however, the Revolutions of 1848, despite their initial promise, were swiftly crushed.

 So, what went wrong?